 Nine in all

 The Barretts were not alone in feeling the impact of the case.
 A near neighbour, Mr James John Barrett of 130 Pentonville Road, wrote an angry letter to the Clerkenwell Gazette to complain that his confectionary business was suffering.
 People assumed that he was related to William Lewis Barrett, and he wanted to make it clear that this was not the case.

-In 1878 Mr Barrett died, and was buried in Brompton Cemetery.
+In 1878 Mr Barrett died and was buried in Brompton Cemetery.
 His widow and her younger sons kept the boot and shoemaking business going for a while.
 In 1887 William married Emily Louisa Coote.
-He was thirty-one, and she was twenty-four, and they lived most of their married life in Sussex.
+He was thirty-one and she was twenty-four, and they lived most of their married life in Sussex.
 They had eight children, bringing William’s total output up to nine.
-I wonder if he ever thought about child number one.
+I wonder if he ever thought about child No. 1.

 Are you my Aunt Jemima?

 And what of this first of William’s many children?
 Nellie would appear to have been brought up as their daughter by her uncle and aunt.
 As they had no children of their own, William and Matilda Watts may have been very happy to have ‘adopted’ her.
 In 1881 they were living in Rotherhithe, and Jemima, who was working as a machinist, was lodging with them.
 Did Nellie grow up thinking of Jemima as her aunt?
 And if so, how did this make Jemima feel?

 One might think that Jemima finally found happiness when in 1885 she married William Baker, a wheelwright.
 They lived next door to William and Matilda and Nellie Watts.
 But any happiness was short-lived, because Jemima died two years later at the age of thirty-six.
 She was buried in the City of London and Tower Hamlets Cemetery.